fredrikr79/Javaf-ck/README.md

 # Javaf-ck
-A Brainfuck parser and compiler in written in Java
+A Brainfuck parser and compiler written in Java